 So an even moderately effective water air purifier is never going to be a practical proposition, and this explains why no reputable air purification manufacturer markets a water air purifier for domestic use.

 It also gives you some insight into how inadequate the things that are currently sold as water air purifiers really are.
 It is not surprising that for the one I tested I found that it made no difference to the particle count in a tiny room.

 So, is a water filter better than a HEPA filter?
 A water filter is not efficient at all at removing particles whereas a HEPA filter is very efficient.

-Is There an Air Purifier That Uses Water?
+Is There an Effective Water Air Purifier on the Market?

 An air purifier is a device that removes particles from the air that harm human health, this cannot be done efficiently using water.
 So there is not a true air purifier that uses water.
 There are devices manufactured that are sold as “water air purifiers” but they are ineffective at removing airborne pollutants that harm human health.

 These do not purify the air.
 Neither do they significantly humidify the air.
 If you have dry air and you want to add moisture to your indoor air you will need a humidifier.
 Rather confusingly one form of humidifier is sometimes called an “air washer”.
 I have written an article about humidifiers here.

 As a whole there is no evidence that water air purifiers work.
 They do not reduce the particle count in the air significantly in experiments.
 No reputable manufacturer produces one for use in homes.
 Reliable review sites do not review them, for instance, Consumer Reports and the New York Times’s Wirecutter.
 The EPA does not mention them.